 Scholarships and Tuition Waivers

-The Communication Department can help students pay for their schooling through one of the many scholarships it offers.
-Many, but not all, are for communication majors, and most, but not all, are awarded for involvement in one of the department’s five co-curricular activities.
-Students applying for any scholarship must apply for federal financial aid through the FAFSA.
-To apply: go to Financial Aid & Scholarships and follow the steps listed.
-Continuing WSU students must complete the online scholarship application each year.
+The Communication Department can help you pay for your education through scholarships.
+Many, but not all scholarships, are for Communication majors, and most, but not all, are awarded for involvement in one of the department’s five co-curricular activities.
+To be eligible for any scholarship, you must apply for federal financial aid through the FAFSA.
+To apply: go to Financial Aid & Scholarships and follow the steps.
+If you are a continuing WSU student, you must complete the online scholarship application each year.
 For college and department-specific scholarships, please complete the Specialized Scholarship Application form.

 Other scholarships have separate requirements.
-Below is a brief explanation of how the process works for each along with timeframes or deadlines to remember.
+Below is a brief explanation of how the process works for each scholarship along with deadlines.

 Weber State Debate

-Weber State Debate has several sources of scholarship support, among them the Louis W. Babcock Debate Scholarship and the Leland H. Monson Debate Scholarship, as well as tuition waivers.
-Debate students receiving scholarships are expected to be full-time students and maintain a GPA of 2.5 while participating in Weber State Debate.
+Weber State Debate has several sources of scholarship support, such as the Louis W. Babcock Debate Scholarship and the Leland H. Monson Debate Scholarship, plus tuition waivers.
+Debate students must be full-time students and maintain a GPA of 2.5 while participating in Weber State Debate.
 The Scholarship Committee awards these scholarships based on nominations from the debate director.
-For more information about funding opportunities, see http://www.weberdebate.com/
+For more information about funding opportunities, contact Lauren Johnson, email@example.com.

-The student news organization at Weber State offers tuition waivers and scholarships that can pair well with waivers from other departments.
+The student news organization offers tuition waivers and scholarships that pair well with waivers from other departments.
 In addition, several named scholarships are awarded annually to Signpost staffers who are journalism majors, including the the Jack and Betty Lampros Scholarship, Deseret News, Salt Lake Tribune, Helen Cortez Stafford, Allison Barlow Hess, and Society of Professional Journalists.
-The Scholarship Committee awards these scholarships in spring based on nominations from The Signpost adviser.
-For more information, email adviser Dr. Jean Norman,firstname.lastname@example.org.
+The Scholarship Committee awards these scholarships in Spring based on nominations from The Signpost advisor.
+For more information, email Dr. Jean Norman,firstname.lastname@example.org.

 The campus live-streaming radio station offers tuition waivers to students of all majors who are selected to be on staff leadership positions for the fiscal school year.
 The station is home to the Len Allen Memorial Scholarship, awarded to an outstanding established member of the radio station.
-The Scholarship Committee awards this scholarship in spring based on nominations from the KWCR adviser.
-For more information, email adviser Robin Haislett, email@example.com.
+The Scholarship Committee awards this scholarship in Spring based on nominations from the KWCR advisor.
+For more information, email Dr. Nathan Rodriguez, email@example.com.

-The student-run production studio offers activity waivers for staff positions that range from Team Leaders to Program Directors to Content Producers.
-In addition to these waivers we often have other donated scholarships that we help decide on like the Shane Farver scholarship and the KSL scholarship.
-The Scholarship Committee awards these scholarships in spring based on nominations from the Studio 76 advisor.
-For more information, email Master Tyler.
-Drew Tyler, firstname.lastname@example.org.
+The student-run video production studio offers activity waivers for staff positions that range from team leaders to program directors to content producers.
+In addition to these waivers, other scholarships such as the Shane Farver scholarship and the KSL scholarship are available.
+The Scholarship Committee awards these scholarships in Spring based on nominations from the Studio 76 advisor.
+For more information, email Andrea Baltazar, firstname.lastname@example.org

 Ogden Peak Communications

-This scholarship is for a Communication major with one of the following declared emphasis: Multimedia Journalism, Public Relations and Advertising, or Civic Advocacy.
+This scholarship is for a Communication major with one of the following declared emphasis areas: Multimedia Journalism, Public Relations & Advertising or Civic Advocacy.
 Preference is given to students in Multimedia Journalism.
-It required a minimum 2.5 GPA, and financial need is preferred but does not have to be demonstrated through FAFSA.
-Students will be nominated by faculty who advise Multimedia Journalism, Public Relations and Advertising, and Civic Advocacy, and the selection will be made by the Scholarship Committee.
-Apply here by 5:00 p.m. on March 20th.
-Contact Jean Norman at email@example.com for more information.
+Students must have a minimum 2.5 GPA, and financial need is preferred but does not have to be demonstrated through FAFSA.
+Students will be nominated by faculty who advise Multimedia Journalism, Public Relations & Advertising, and Civic Advocacy, and the selection will be made by the Scholarship Committee.
+Contact Dr. Jean Norman at firstname.lastname@example.org for more information.